Data entry automation fixes bad processes and provides a solution to bridge gaps between software systems.

-There are 2 approaches to automating data entry for the modern enterprise, and believe it or not — manual offshore keying is not one of them.
+While there are two approaches to automating data entry for the modern enterprise, believe it or not — manual offshore keying is not one of them.

 Instead, this article covers the benefits of performing data entry with intelligent process automation solutions such as:

 - Robotic process automation (RPA)